na7lara9mia/projecttemplate/README.md

 ### Application and package names

 - *Application name*: repository name on GitHub.
-Every PSA application follows the same naming convention.
+Every eBee application follows the same naming convention.
 It is composed of a trigram (`prd`) followed by two digits (usually `00` if it's the first version of the application).
 The `prd` should meet several requirements:
   - composed of exactly 3 alpha characters
-  - should not already exist: see this [link](http://reflex.inetpsa.com/PV4/Applications/Prd?area=Applications) to verify that the prd is available
+  - should not already exist
+  to verify that the prd is available
   - should be meaningful (e.g. *rep* for *reporting* is too general)